Sparsha-mehta/aws-ai/src/amazonq/amzqb.md

   ### **Data Connectors**

   First, we have data connectors.
-Data connectors are fully managed RAG, and you can connect to over 40 popular enterprise data sources.
+Data connectors are **fully managed RAG**, and you can connect to over <u>40 popular enterprise data sources</u>.
 You don't have to learn about them all, but it's good to see some of them:
   </div>
   <img src="image-20.png" alt="SSML Example" width="200" />
 </div>

 **AWS Services:**<br>
 • Amazon S3 - where we can store data files onto AWS, it's a very popular service<br>